Thermal power station: Steam condensing

 The condenser condenses the steam from the exhaust of the turbine into liquid to allow it to be pumped.
 If the condenser can be made cooler, the pressure of the exhaust steam is reduced and efficiency of the cycle increases.

 The surface condenser is a shell and tube heat exchanger in which cooling water is circulated through the tubes.
 The exhaust steam from the low-pressure turbine enters the shell, where it is cooled and converted to condensate (water) by flowing over the tubes as shown in the adjacent diagram.
 Such condensers use steam ejectors or rotary motor-driven exhausts for continuous removal of air and gases from the steam side to maintain vacuum.

 For best efficiency, the temperature in the condenser must be kept as low as practical in order to achieve the lowest possible pressure in the condensing steam.
 Since the condenser temperature can almost always be kept significantly below 100 °C where the vapor pressure of water is much less than atmospheric pressure, the condenser generally works under vacuum.
 Thus leaks of non-condensible air into the closed loop must be prevented.

 Typically the cooling water causes the steam to condense at a temperature of about 25 C and that creates an absolute pressure in the condenser of about 2–7 kPa, i.e. a vacuum of about -95 kPa relative to atmospheric pressure.
 The large decrease in volume that occurs when water vapor condenses to liquid creates the vacuum that generally increases the efficiency of the turbines.

-The limiting factor is the temperature of the cooling water and that, in turn, is limited by the prevailing average climatic conditions at the power station's location (it may be possible to lower the temperature beyond the turbine limits during winter, causing excessive condensation in the turbine).
-Plants operating in hot climates may have to reduce output if their source of condenser cooling water becomes warmer; unfortunately this usually coincides with periods of high electrical demand for air conditioning.
+The limiting factor is the temperature of the cooling water.
+That is limited by the prevailing average climatic conditions at the power station's location.
+It may be possible to lower the temperature beyond the turbine limits during winter, causing excessive condensation in the turbine.
+Plants operating in hot climates may have to reduce output if their source of condenser cooling water becomes warmer.
+Unfortunately this usually coincides with periods of high electrical demand for air conditioning.

 The condenser generally uses either circulating cooling water from a cooling tower to reject waste heat to the atmosphere, or once-through cooling (OTC) water from a river, lake or ocean.
 In the United States, about two-thirds of power plants use OTC systems, which often have significant adverse environmental impacts.
 The impacts include thermal pollution and killing large numbers of fish and other aquatic species at cooling water intakes.